dayzongithub/dayznotes/README.md

 ### Night time tips

 - Avoid night looting initially unless you really have to.
 The darkness is an extra difficulty in handling zombies/other players and I find it harder to manage.
 You can use the darkness to navigate (mostly safely) through the forests.
-- Do not use the emergency fire torch you will be seen from clicks away.
+- Do not use the emergency fire torch you will be seen from half a click away (litterally you can spot the it 500m away I tested that).
-- When using glowsticks be ready to drop them (default key G) and switch to melee if you need to take down a zombie
+- When using glowsticks be ready to drop them (default key G) and switch to melee if you need to take down a zombie (this also gives your battlefield some useful light).
+- Use the slots in combination with your ligthsource wisely.
+Swapping to a melee weapon can be useful to quickly dim your light but your battery will drain when your lightsource is in your backpack so don't forget to turn it off in time.

 ### Water tips